JakubStachh/Rust-Projects-WIP/Rust Projects/Count Characters in a String/Readme.md

 # 📌 Character Frequency Counter in Rust

 ## 🚀 Description
-This Rust program counts how many times each character appears in a given string using a HashMap.
+This Rust program counts how many times each character appears in a given string using a **HashMap**.

 ### 🔍 How It Works
 **The function count_characters(s: &str) -> HashMap<char, i32>:**